CYBERSECURE CODER (CSC) Training Course

 Microsoft SDL Core

-14 HoursThe Combined SDL core training gives an insight into secure software design, development and testing through Microsoft Secure Development Lifecycle (SDL).
-It provides a level 100 overview of the fundamental building blocks of SDL, followed by design techniques to apply to detect and fix flaws in early stages of the development process.
+14 HoursThis comprehensive core training offers a deep dive into secure software design, development, and testing, guided by the Microsoft Secure Development Lifecycle (SDL).
+It provides a foundational overview of the SDL's essential building blocks, followed by design techniques aimed at detecting and rectifying flaws during the early stages of the development process.

 Developers, Managers